Using a Custom Domain

 In the web UI

-- View claimed domains, status, and verification DNS instructions at
+- Read the claimed domains, their status, and the verification DNS instructions

-/app/settings/domains. - Use Verify to re-run verification when DNS is ready.
+/app/settings/domains. - Use Verify to run the verification again when DNS is ready.

 - Use Delete to remove a claimed private domain.